Art of Birmingham: 20th century sculpture

 20th century Birmingham sculpture was dominated by the figure of William Bloye, who combined the arts and crafts tradition of Benjamin Creswick with the avant-garde edge of Eric Gill, with whom he worked at Ditchling in Sussex.
 Bloye was the Head of Sculpture at Birmingham School of Art from 1919 to 1956 and became the city's unofficial civic sculptor – producing everything from pub signs to the bas-reliefs on the city's Hall of Memory war memorial.
 Several generations of sculptors who trained under Bloye at the School of Art later worked as assistants at his studio in Small Heath before establishing themselves independently, including notable figures such as John Poole, Gordon Herickx, Ian Walters and Raymond Mason.

-Outside the city's Bloye-dominated mainstream, the surrealist sculptor Oliver O'Connor Barrett was active in Birmingham between 1927 and 1942, the portrait sculptor David McFall studied and worked in the city throughout the 1930s, while Hans Schwartz produced sculpture in the city from the time of his exile from Nazi Austria in the 1940s until his move to London in the 1960s.
+Outside the city's Bloye-dominated mainstream, the surrealist sculptor Oliver O'Connor Barrett was active in Birmingham between 1927 and 1942, the portrait sculptor David McFall studied and worked in the city throughout the 1930s, while Hans Schwarz produced sculpture in the city from the time of his exile from Nazi Austria in the 1940s until his move to London in the 1960s.

 Bloye's replacement at the School of Art when he retired in 1956 was John Bridgeman, one of the first British sculptors to embrace fibreglass, plastics, concrete and fondue cement as sculptural materials and a pioneer of new sculptural forms such as play sculpture and sculpture integrated within buildings' architecture.
 His arrival marked a break with the city's existing tradition and the decisive ascendency of abstract sculpture.

 In 1972, a 550 cm-tall, fibreglass Statue of King Kong, by London pop artist Nicholas Monro, was erected in The Bull Ring as part of a public art initiative.
 After six months, though, it was sold to a second-hand car dealer who used it as an advertisement.
 In 1976 it was sold again, outside the city, though there are occasional calls to return it from its current home at Penrith.

 The city has continued to produce notable sculptors, with recent figures including Barry Flanagan and David Patten.